FellipePombo/BloodandBeastsTTRPG/user-attributes.md

 Determines your capacity to resist Blood Drunkeness and the Eldritch Truth.
 Sanity Level = (ARC + END)d10
 Once exposed to the eldritch truth or the intoxication of the blood, a hunter must do a Sanity Roll.
+A Sanity Roll is successful if it is equal or higher than the Roll being resisted.

 ### Insight (IS) ![Insight Icon](assets/images/insight.jpg)
 Insight = 0/10